samskivert/samscala/README.md

 Every programmer accumulates a small pile of idioms that they use when programming in the small.
 Samscala contains mine.

-Unlike many programmers, I tend to write Scaladocs for my utility code, so you might find something of use when perusing the [documentation].
+I try to write Scaladocs for my utility code, so you might find something of use when perusing the [documentation].

 ## Using on your project